It takes a village to raise a child.

 How do you prevent Domestic Violence?

-The only things that stop someone who practices these belief systems are accountability and monitoring.
+The only things that stop someone who practicing these belief systems are accountability and monitoring.
 From a public policy point of view, a group of best practices called The Quincy Solution dramatically decreased the rates of domestic violence crime in a community.
-It isn’t magic, and it only discourages abusers from engaging in abusive and illegal acts.
+It isn’t magic and only discourages abusers from engaging in abusive and illegal acts.

 Are there any other useful policies that prevent child sexual abuse?

 There is a strong link between having a persistent sexual attraction to children (the definition of the word “pedophile”) and sexually abusing them.
 Strong laws against child pornography are warranted.
 Whoever makes the images they are images of child rape and child abuse; they fuel sexual abuse of other children, and incarcerating the person possessing them teaches there are consequences for this behavior and limits their access to children.

 Laws that make the purchase of a minor for sex a sexual offense also help.
 It changes the cultural message that sometimes, an adult having sex with minors is OK.
 We also need laws mandating that family court staff need to understand the dynamics of incest, so courts do not hand sexually abused children to their abuser, and abusers are held accountable for their abuse.

 What are other things communities need to do to protect kids?